 The diameter of a tree is another primary factor in tree removal cost.
 The diameter is measured at chest height or approximately 4.5 feet from the ground.
 Trees with thicker trunks need to be cut into smaller pieces after they’ve been felled.
 Short, thick trees could take longer to cut down than tall, skinny trees.

 Dead trees or trees in poor condition due to rot or disease may need special attention to prevent an accident during removal.
 Sometimes dead trees are less costly to remove because they are hollow and not as heavy, and this can cost between $400 to $900.
 On the other hand, sometimes supports are needed to prevent the tree from falling while being cut, and ladders or electric lifts could be required if the tree cannot be safely climbed.
 Multiple trunks, weak branches, and cavities indicate a need for extra precautions during tree removal.
 These more complex projects may be more costly.

-A certified arborist will know if your tree is a protected species that will require permission to remove.
+A certified arborist will know if a tree is a protected species that will require permission to remove.
 In areas with a higher cost of living, the cost will be more than the national average, and homeowners in rural or remote locations may be charged extra for the travel distance.
 Homeowners can search for “tree service near me” to get quotes from local companies, but the average costs per state are as follows.

 Additional Costs and Considerations

 Every property is different and presents its challenges for tree removal.
-Some of the other considerations that can affect tree removal costs include stump removal, cleanup, landscaping, and removal of fallen trees.
+Some of the other considerations that may not appear in a tree removal cost calculator include stump removal, cleanup, landscaping, and removal of fallen trees.

 After a tree is removed, homeowners may also want to have the stump removed.
 So how much does it cost to remove a tree stump?
 Often, removing a single stump costs $100 to $150.
 If there are multiple stumps to remove, each one will cost about $50.
-There is an additional charge to grind the stump down and kill the roots.
-On average, this costs between $150 and $500.
+There is an additional charge to grind the stump down and kill the tree roots.
+On average, this costs between $100 and $400.
 The age and size of the stump and the condition of the ground around it affect the cost.

 A dead tree that’s still standing will cost about the same to remove as a living tree of the same size.
-However, a dead tree that has fallen will cost much less—$75 to $150 on average.
+However, a dead tree that has fallen will cost much less—$300 to $500 on average.